mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 151 - Commented Code/readme.md

 *Beginners are afraid to remove code.
 And many seniors too.*

 > TL;DR: Don't leave commented code.
-Remove it
+Remove it.

 # Problems